skr0x/skr0x.github.io/_posts/2020-05-07-SLAE-Assignment-4-Reverse-Bits-Encoder.md

 ; The encoded shellcode will be added here in the python script
 ```

-Then we compile it and extract the shellcode :
+To use it in the Python script we need to compile it and extract the shellcode :

 ```plaintext
 root@kali:~# ./compile.sh reverse-encoder